The-Scripters-Guild/ForgeWiki/scripting/nodes/ai/get-all-squads-on-team.md

 # Get All Squads On Team

+## Description
+Returns a Squad List containing all Squads that are on the Team.
+The order of list entries is random.

 {% hint style="warning" %}
 This article is a stub.
 You can help TSG Forge Wiki by expanding it.
 {% endhint %}